José Gayà: Club career

 In May 2018, Gayà agreed to a further extension until 2023 with his release clause increasing to €100 million.
 That October, having been part of the side that kept a clean sheet against Manchester United in the group stage of the UEFA Champions League, ESPN FC put him into their Champions League Best XI.
-He finished the season with his first honour, assisting Kevin Gameiro's opener in a 2–1 defeat of FC Barcelona in the 2019 Copa del Rey Final.
+He finished the season with his first honour, assisting Kevin Gameiro's opener in a 2–1 defeat of FC Barcelona in the 2019 Copa del Rey final.

 In March 2020, Gayà and teammates Ezequiel Garay and Eliaquim Mangala tested positive for COVID-19 virus during the coronavirus pandemic in Spain.
 That August, due to the economic effects of the pandemic, the entire squad was put up for sale except him.
 Having previously filled in as captain in the absence of Dani Parejo, he took the role permanently as the midfielder was shipped to Villarreal CF.

-Gayà skippered Valencia in the 2022 Copa del Rey Final, in which he scored in the penalty shootout that the team lost to Real Betis.
+Gayà skippered Valencia in the 2022 Copa del Rey final, in which he scored in the penalty shootout that the team lost to Real Betis.
 He was suspended for the first four matches of the following league season for criticising the referee's decisions in a game against CA Osasuna; his appeal was rejected at the Court of Arbitration for Sport.
 On 19 October that year, he extended his contract to last until 2027.

 International career

 Gayà earned 34 caps for Spain across all youth levels.
 On 26 May 2015, he was called to the full side for a friendly with Costa Rica and a UEFA Euro 2016 qualifying match against Belarus, but did not make his debut on either occasion.

 Gayà played his first match on 11 September 2018, featuring the entire 6–0 home rout of Croatia in the UEFA Nations League.
-On 3 September 2020, for the same competition, he scored the equalising goal in the 97th minute of a 1–1 away draw against Germany.
+On 3 September 2020, in the same competition, he scored the equalising goal in the 97th minute of a 1–1 away draw against Germany.

 On 24 May 2021, Gayà was included in Luis Enrique's 24-man squad for Euro 2020.
 His input for the semi-finalists consisted of 77 minutes in the 5–3 extra time victory over Croatia in Copenhagen.

 Gayà was called up for the 2022 FIFA World Cup in Qatar.
 In the pre-tournament training camp in Jordan, he suffered a right ankle sprain, and was replaced by Alejandro Balde.